thomasxbanks/static-site-generator-wp-rest/README.md

   - the API return varies from site-to-site, resulting in a potentially large chunk of time sanitising the return data.
 1. Retro-fitting this to existing projects is harder than doing it from scratch.
 1. Not found a viable solution for only updating what has changed yet.
+1. Menus (`wp-admin/appearance/menus`), unless hard-coded or dynamically-generated at build time, are hard to get hold of without editing PHP, modifying core WP, or installing a plugin.